BlockCertsAI/BCAI-Canon/05_execution/L05_Deterministic_Execution.md

 - Re-derivation of resulting states
 - Verification that live execution matches canonical behavior

-Replay MUST either:

-- Reproduce identical results, or
-- Reveal deviation as a provable execution fault.
+Replay MUST either reproduce identical results or reveal a provable execution fault.

 ---

-### 6. Failure Semantics
+### **6. Failure Semantics**

 Execution failures MUST be:

 - Deterministic
-- Explicitly categorized (constraint failure, safety violation, resource limit, etc.)
+- Explicitly categorized
 - Non-corrupting (no partial state commit)
 - Fully logged and attributable

-No operation may partially succeed.
+Partial success is forbidden.
-If execution fails, the canonical state MUST remain as if the operation never occurred.
+On failure, the canonical state MUST remain unchanged.

 ---

-### 7. Environment Independence
+### **7. Environment Independence**

 Execution MUST NOT depend on: